duanebester/map-api-book/src/chapter_2/api_design.md

 Why Mongo?

 Mongo is a NoSQL database, which mostly means it is more freeform and offers us some flexibility in the prototyping phase.
 It also has a nice way to query and aggregate with GPS coordinates.
 Mongo documents are essentially JSON documents, so Mongo works well with JavaScript based applications.
-My advice for a real world application with limits on design time: If you don't know how your data will be structured and connected, prototype with a NoSQL database such as Mongo.
-If you have well-defined models with structured relationships, then go with a SQL database like Postgres.

 So right now our system might be something like this: